 Mission Statement: The mission is to increase access to affordable housing and decrease homelessness for families, children, and youth, with an intentional focus on eliminating racial disparities in Kent County.

-During the first twelve months of work, the Housing Security group was split into five teams:
+During the first twelve months of work, the Housing Stability Alliance group was split into five teams:

 The work was introduced for feedback in June at the Housing Accountability Partners Council.
-(For more information on what each group accomplished, please refer to the Housing Security Updates.)
+(For more information on what each group accomplished, please refer to the Housing Stability Alliance Updates.)

-While these teams working independent and interdependently yet, by September we heard a consistent call for readiness for less “teaming” and more collective work.
+While these teams working independently and interdependently yet, by September we heard a consistent call for readiness for less “teaming” and more collective work.
 In an effort to address this very positive development, the way in which we organize ourselves – our work structure – will change to a System Building Team which will help eliminate delays in communication and strengthen our overall alignment.
-This new approach is visualized above.
+You can view that new structure here.

-In addition to blending the expertise of the previously segmented teams, a public and private sector leadership team will be created to provide overall leadership to the Housing Security initiative and afford KConnect’s backbone team a point of contact for on-going thought leadership.
 The periodic broad network convening will transition from the Housing Accountability Partners Council to the Housing Responsibility Partners Council.
-The leadership team will also provide leadership to this convening.
+The Network Chairs will also provide leadership to this convening.

-Check back here frequently to review the communications regarding the Housing Security work, including work updates and event announcements.
+Check back here frequently to review the communications regarding the Housing Stability Alliance work, including work updates and event announcements.